goliatone/go-cms/docs/CMS_IMP.md

 - **Area support** – area repositories are optional.
 When the container can provide `widgetAreaRepo` and `widgetPlacementRepo` (memory or Bun) it includes `widgets.WithAreaDefinitionRepository` and `widgets.WithAreaPlacementRepository`.
 If neither repository is configured, area APIs return `ErrAreaFeatureDisabled`, making it safe to ship applications that do not need placements yet.
 - **Visibility** – the service enforces `publish_on`/`unpublish_on` windows, rule-based scheduling, audience/segment filters, and locale allowlists through `EvaluateVisibility`. `ResolveArea` walks the primary locale, fallbacks, and finally the default locale to return the first visible widgets, cloning placement metadata for presentation.
 - **Bootstrap helpers** – `widgets.Bootstrap` wraps `EnsureDefinitions`/`EnsureAreaDefinitions`, allowing hosts to seed types and areas idempotently at startup even when the module is running in no-op mode or when definitions already exist.

+### Scheduling Worker

+Scheduled publishing relies on the `pkg/interfaces.Scheduler` contract.
+The interface exposes idempotent operations for enqueuing and cancelling jobs, introspecting their status, and marking the outcome once processed.
+The repository ships with both a no-op implementation (for feature-disabled configurations) and a deterministic in-memory implementation that powers fixture-driven tests.

+The `internal/jobs.Worker` coordinates with the scheduler to process due jobs.
+It currently understands four job types:

+- `cms.content.publish`
+- `cms.content.unpublish`
+- `cms.page.publish`
+- `cms.page.unpublish`

+For each job, the worker:

+1. Fetches the target record through the content or page repositories.
+2. Applies the appropriate state transition (publish clears `publish_at`, stamps `published_at`, and marks the record as `published`; unpublish drops `unpublish_at` and marks the record as `archived`).
+3. Records an audit event through the pluggable `jobs.AuditRecorder` interface so host applications can persist scheduling activity.
+4. Marks the job as completed or failed on the scheduler to unlock retries.

+Host applications that provide their own scheduler must guarantee unique job keys (the worker relies on the `content:`/`page:` scoped keys exposed in `internal/scheduler/jobs.go`) and eventual delivery semantics.
+The worker is idempotent: it inspects the current publish state before mutating, making it safe to rerun missed jobs or to requeue after transient failures.

 Example wiring with Bun storage and a custom registry addition: